Andrej730/alembic-docs/sphinx/python/examples.rst

 according to the type of data they will contain, for example the :py:class:`.OV2fGeomParamSample` is used to store V2f data, such as UVs.
 Continuing our example: ::

+    >>> from alembic.AbcGeom import OPolyMeshSchemaSample
     >>> uvsamp = OV2fGeomParamSample(uvs, kFacevaryingScope)

 Normals have their own type. ::

+    >>> from alembic.AbcGeom import ON3fGeomParamSample
     >>> nsamp  = ON3fGeomParamSample(normals, kFacevaryingScope)

 Create a :py:class:`.OPolyMeshSchemaSample` Sample.
 We're creating the Sample inline here, but we could create a static sample and leave it around, only modifying the parts that have changed.
 The first sample should contain at least all of the required data for a PolyMesh. ::

+    >>> from alembic.AbcGeom import OPolyMeshSchemaSample
     >>> mesh_samp = OPolyMeshSchemaSample(verts, indices, counts, uvsamp, nsamp)

 Make up some bounding box data and set it on the sample. ::